 A student may include only 15 quarter credits of approved graduate coursework taken prior to regular admission to a master’s degree program at the University.
 This limitation applies to coursework taken at Southern Oregon University and coursework transferred from other institutions.
 Such courses must be appropriate for the master’s degree program to which the student is admitted and must be approved by the major advisor, the school graduate coordinator, and the school dean.
 No more than 6 quarter credits of prior or transfer credit may be from a previous master’s program.
 All transfer credit must be supported by official transcripts sent directly from the school of origin to the Office of Admissions.
 Acceptance of any transfer credit is the prerogative of the degree-granting institution.

 All courses included in the SOU program for a master’s degree must be seven years old or less at the time the degree is completed.
-However, with the approval of the Office of Graduate Studies, up to 12 credits of courses over seven years old but less than ten years old at degree completion may be included if they have been updated and validated by the academic department and approved by the school dean.
+However, with the approval of the Office of Graduate Studies, up to 12 credits of courses over seven years old but less than ten years old at degree completion may be included if they have been updated and validated by the academic department and approved by the division director.
 Upon program completion, courses taken ten years ago or longer must be replaced even if they have previously been updated.
-Forms for course updates are available from the graduate coordinator or school dean’s office.
+Forms for course updates are available from the graduate coordinator or division director's office.

 Master of Arts vs. Master of Science

 The Master of Arts and Master of Science degrees differ only in the foreign language requirement.
 To receive an MA degree, students must demonstrate fluency in a second language.
 U.S. students who have completed two years of study in one foreign language at an accredited college or university automatically meet the second language requirement for the MA degree.